a fee-based online consultation clinic for Obstetrics & Gynaecology

 How the Rhythm Method is Used

-To use this method of birth control, a good idea about the female partner's menstrual cycle is necessary.
+To use this natural family planning method of birth control, a good idea about the female partner's menstrual cycle is necessary.
 This can be done by charting the days of the menstrual period for at least 6 months and recording changes in the cervical mucus and the basal body temperature every day.

 In a typical 28 day menstrual cycle, the fertile period is from the 8th day of the menstrual cycle (i.e. the 8th day from the first day of the period) to the 20th day of the cycle.
 The safe days are the five days of menstrual bleeding, 3 days from the end of bleeding and again 8 days from the beginning of the next cycle.